 Despite individual states de-criminalizing marijuana, possession is not completely risk free.
 Marijuana is still considered an illegal substance under federal law, in the same category as heroin and LSD.

 It is important to note that although many states are legalizing marijuana, this does not make the drug any less dangerous.
+Although there is widespread use of marijuana, it isn’t without its dangers.
+For help and support with marijuana addiction treatment in Orange County, CA, Chapman House is here to help.

 There are several different ways marijuana can be used.